selfcommunity/developers-doc/docs/apireference/v2/user/get_user_courses.md

 title: Get User Courses
 ---

 This endpoint return the list of courses the user has joined.
+Return only the courses that the current user can view.

 :::info